DiscoverE returns to educate families on water engineering - NewsBreak

-EL PASO, Texas ( KTSM )- EPWater and the TecH 2 O Learning Center are bringing DiscoverE back on Saturday, Feb.
-25 from 10 a.m. to 2 p.m. located at 10751 Montana Ave.
+EL PASO, Texas ( KTSM )- EPWater and the TecH 2 O Learning Center are bringing DiscoverE back on Saturday, February 25 from 10 a.m. to 2 p.m.

 The free family event highlights the world of water engineering with fun activities, exhibits, and challenges for middle and high school students with prizes.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.